Frosty the Snowman: Covers

-The song was quickly covered by many artists including Jimmy Durante, Nat King Cole and Guy Lombardo.
+The song was quickly covered by many artists including Jimmy Durante featuring Jackie Vernon (who opens Durante's version by exclaiming "Happy birthday!"), Nat King Cole and Guy Lombardo.
 The versions by Nat King Cole and Guy Lombardo also reached the American charts.
 A Phil Spector-produced 1963 cover by The Ronettes is a popular version, featuring in Rolling Stones list of "The Greatest Rock & Roll Christmas Songs".

 The song has been covered as an instrumental by the Canadian Brass, with founder Charles Daellenbach taking on the persona of Frosty, and repeatedly calling "One more time!" ("You know what happens when Frosty gets 'hot'"), and then starting to collapse ("I think he's melting" -- "You know what happens when Frosty gets hot").
 It was also covered by the Hampton String Quartet on their inaugural album, What if Mozart Wrote 'Have Yourself a Merry Little Christmas.
 It was also recorded by American Brass.

 The song has also been covered (with lyrics) by the band Cocteau Twins; the cover was released on their 1993 EP Snow.
 It was also covered by the Jackson 5 and appears on the Jackson 5 Christmas Album.

 The song was covered and released as the first single of Tarja Turunen's third Christmas album and ninth studio album, Dark Christmas.

+The song was covered by Conway Twitty on his 1983 album, Merry Twismas.